rxpin/blog.rxpin.com/src/content/posts/struggling-with-a-smile.md

 **“Communication goes beyond alphas for us,”** Maya pores the unwilling emotions through her eyes, mother’s love.
 Nirav communicates with his hugs, kisses, laughter, and the eyes that sparkle when he sees or achieves something that brings him joy.
 These moments are our language of love."
 Although they have had many challenges throughout the journey, Maya has found vigor in support and in appreciating the uniqueness that defines Nirav.

-"As a mother, I am happy to see the world through Nirav's eyes, I've learned to celebrate the uniqueness of my child,” Maya says, sparkling her bright tears of joy.
-“The way improves himself to be better day by day with a smile warms my heart.
-We face every challenge together, knowing that one day we could achieve our dreams.”
+"As a mother, I am happy to see the world through Nirav's eyes, **I've learned to celebrate the uniqueness of my child,”** Maya says, sparkling her bright tears of joy.
+“The way improves himself to be better day by day with a smile warms my heart. **We face every challenge together, knowing that one day we could achieve our dreams.**”

 The unspoken voice expressed with a smile, the challenges with love, and the struggles with resilience are spoiled through NIrav’s story.
 We espy a world where every small achievement is celebrated with great joy, the smile holding a universe of hope through the eyes of Maya.
 ***